 There exist numerous methods of wicking that zero into the wick material being either folded or twisted before being wound through the coil.
-There is a thin line between not having sufficient wicking material and having lots of wick.
+There is a thin line between not having sufficient wicking material and having lots of wicks.
 Also, the tightness and density of the coil wick are significant to the tank’s operation.
 If you use very little wick material or the cord is somewhat loose, vape juice will leak straight into the coil, and as a result, you get a leak or burbling.
 Use of too much wick results to flat flavor and a couple of dry shots.
 So striking a perfect balance is something that one should always bear in mind, regardless of the style of wicking.

 - Also, after your wicking material is in the coil- that is after cutting the ends, take a prickly and pokey tool.
 You can use a coil wrapper or even a screwdriver.
 Ruffle the edges of the wick as airy and fleecy as possible.

-- Next time you encounter a problem with your RDA or tank, and you cannot work out the problem, try trifling with your wicking setup and design.
+- Next time you encounter a problem with your RDA or tank, and you cannot work out the problem, try trifling with your wicking setup and design

 Can you use regular cotton balls for vaping?

 In the old days, it used to be quite simple.
 Vapers did use silica wicks, and they did like it that way.
 Then, cotton got into use and fundamentally transformed how coils were assembled, and atomizers were created.
 However, if there is something you can trust in the world of vaping, it is that somebody somewhere is attempting a new and strange thing.
 Are these regular cotton balls usable?